Companion Guide

 - Office supplies, stationery, postage, general software and licensing costs.
 These should generally be allocated to the Indirect Cost Category.

-- Other currencies: For expenses incurred in currencies other than CAD, please include currency and exchange rate of the transaction in the provided columns (columns K & L in the Direct Expenses category).
+- Other currencies: For expenses incurred in currencies other than CAD, please include currency and exchange of the transaction in the provided columns (columns K & L in the Direct Expenses category).

 Equipment